baggiogi/data_driven_control/README.md

-# Data-Driven Control of Networks
+# Data-Driven Control of Complex Networks

 This repository contains the code used in the the paper: